Clayun/coi-realm/README.md

 # VIDEO INTRODUCE

-You can have a video introduce here
+You can have a video introduce for AI in here

 https://youtu.be/Zz-B8ijCpZM

+More introductory videos are being recorded.